vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 httpClient.get(targetUrl).then(successFunction).catch(failureFunction);
 ```

-In case the promise resolved successfully as expected, the function in `then()` will be called, otherwise, when there is an error, function in `catch()` will be called.
+In case the promise is resolved successfully as expected, the function in `then()` will be called, otherwise, when there is an error, function in `catch()` will be called.

 ### Finally
 In addition to `then()` and `catch()` there is a useful clause called `finally()`.
 It is run after the promise is settled, no matter whether it was successful or not.
 It is handy to prevent duplicated code, which would be otherwise both in `catch()` and `then()`.
 If you have code which should be executed after the promise finishes no matter what, it belongs to `finally()`.